 If you contact us then we keep all enquiries, even if you are under 18, completely confidential.
 The only time that we would ever feel a need to contact somebody or legally obligated would be if we thought that you are at risk to yourself or somebody else.
 Generally that never happens - we are able to connect with people via email or schedule a time to talk over the phone and we can move forwards from there.

 Absolutely.
-We do have a lot of concerned loved ones reaching out to us as well and getting in touch with us so if that feels slightly easier for you then we will happily chat to mum, dad, sisters, brothers, boyfriends, girlfriends, best mates, no problem at all.
+We do have a lot of concerned loved ones reaching out to us as well and getting in touch with us so if that feels slightly easier for you then we will happily chat to mum, dad, sisters, brothers, boyfriends, girlfriends, best friends, no problem at all.
 Ultimately, we are going to want to try to connect with you if we can because it’s you that needs our help and support.
 Just make it as easy for yourself as possible to take that first step.

 Our clients are mainly self-referred so you don’t have to come via a GP or Psychiatrist although some of our clients do.
 We get a lot of our referrals from alumni because we’ve been around for 15 years.
 We have a lot of clients that have been through our doors and healed, and they are a big help in directing new clients to us.
 This is the best advertising for us as well that the majority of our referrals come from alumni.

-Part of what you can experience when you first come into clinic is just having somebody sit down and talk with you about what your experiences have been and what kind of support might be helpful to you in order for you to move forward.
+Part of what you can experience when you first come into clinic or meet us for the first time virtually is just having somebody sit down and talk with you about what your experiences have been and what kind of support might be helpful to you in order for you to move forward.
 You don’t have to have a diagnosis, you don't have to have been validated by another medical professional first.
 You, yourself can just know intuitively that there is something wrong with your relationship with yourself and that might be if you have a disordered relationship with food, or you might be highly anxious and that’s something we are seeing more and more of, it might be that you’ve been struggling with depression for a really long time.
 Our perspective is that trauma is the root cause of a lot of these things and sometimes just helping somebody helping you to unpick the pieces of that puzzle can be really cathartic and healing.

 Reach out to us when you feel you need us.
 If that’s when you’re in a place of crisis fine, if that’s when you have a diagnosis fine, we always tell people the earlier the better.
 We don’t need you to have a diagnosis or to have how you are feeling validated by another healthcare professional.
 Let us know what it is you feel is wrong as this is what we are interested in.
 You are the best person to ask what’s going on with you, not anybody else, so if at any point you might feel you need some support just get in touch.